Paulemeister/monopoly_clone/README.md

 - ControlNodes don't automatically resize to it's parents size, MarginContainers with all of the custom_constants set to 0 will do that
 - The only way to have a Container resize its children with a percentual margin/space inbetween is to add an emmpty node and fiddling around with size_flags_strech_ratio
 - For whatever reason the syntax for getting a random integer i with a≤i≤b is var i: int = randi()%(b-a+1)+a
+- Naming Software 1.0 when it isnt even usable is not a great idea
 # Reddit
 Solved my problem, would appreciate advice though